kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 With this release we are adding [a new Colab notebook](https://colab.research.google.com/drive/12fOSqPm1HQTz_m9caRW7E_92vaeD9xq6) to demonstrate Kùzu-PyG Remote Backend integration.

+Enjoy!
+Please give us a try, [a Github ⭐](https://github.com/kuzudb/kuzu) and your feedback and feature requests!

 ## Kùzu as a PyG Remote Backend
 Kùzu now implements PyG's Remote Backend interface.
 What this means is that you can directly train GNNs using Kùzu as your backend.
 Quoting [PyG documentation's](https://pytorch-geometric.readthedocs.io/en/latest/advanced/remote.html) description